yongjejeon/SweetVioletWeb/README.md

 - **Meal Plan Page**: Displays a weekly scrollable meal plan with a breakdown of daily meals, total cost estimates, and average nutrition values.
 - **Detailed Meal Plan Page**: Provides additional details on daily meals and individual nutritional information.

+## Features

+### Key Functionalities
+1. **Meal Plan Generation**
+   - Dynamically generate weekly meal plans based on user preferences.
+   - Fetch recipes from the backend and display detailed nutritional breakdowns.

+2. **Mood-Based Insights**
+   - Provide explanations for how the meal plan aligns with the user’s emotional and dietary goals.

+3. **Ingredient Summary**
+   - List all ingredients for selected meal plans.
+   - Allow users to interact with the list (e.g., checking/unchecking items).

+4. **Google Maps Integration**
+   - Display nearby Trader Joe's stores.
+   - Allow users to select a preferred store and link it to their shopping list.

+5. **Responsive Design**
+   - Optimized for both desktop and mobile users.
+---

 ## Component Documentation

 ### App.js